Eunini/huawei-study-app/README.md

 Backend API will be available at `http://localhost:8000`

+### Textbooks / Course PDFs

+If you want the web app to pick up course textbooks (PDFs), drop your PDF files directly into the repository root (the same folder as this README).
+The backend exposes two helpful endpoints:

+- `GET /api/study/textbooks` — returns a JSON list of available PDF files found in the repo root (filename, title, size and a URL)
+- `GET /api/study/textbooks/{filename}` — streams the PDF file (served as application/pdf).
+Example: `/api/study/textbooks/My-Course-Book.pdf`

+Additional helpful endpoints:

+- `POST /api/study/textbooks/import/{filename}` — extract text from the PDF and create a StudyMaterial record in the backend database.
+If the material already exists it will return the existing record.
+- `POST /api/study/textbooks/{filename}/generate` — run AI generation (summary, flashcards, quiz) from the extracted text and store the generated content in the database (requires Ollama configured).
+You can toggle generation options by using query params (generate_summary, generate_flashcards, generate_quiz) and set counts (num_flashcards, num_questions).

+The frontend Study page will automatically attempt to fetch `/api/study/textbooks` on startup and display any found PDFs as textbook materials (viewable in an embedded viewer or downloadable).

 ## 🎯 Current Status

 ### ✅ Completed

 - Project structure and configuration
 - Authentication system with Supabase
 - Frontend routing and protected routes